norgepaul/DelphiKafkaClient/README.md

 Copy the **.dll** files from the `lib` folder into the application output directory.

 ##  Code
 All Kafka functionality can be accessed via the header translations in `Kafka.Lib`.
-To make life easier, many of the common Kafka functions are wrapped in the `Kafka.Classes.TKafka` class.
+To make life easier, many of the common Kafka functions are wrapped in the `Kafka.Helper.TKafkaHelper` class.
 In addition there are two additional interfaced classes dedicated to Producing and Consuming messages.
 ### IKafkaProducer